mongodb/specifications/source/client-side-encryption/tests/README.rst

 Set ``X-MongoDB-HTTP-TestParams`` to ``case=slow``.

 The HTTP response from the ``fake_azure`` server will take at least 1000 seconds to complete.
-The client should report a timeout within a few seconds.
+The request should fail with a timeout.

 Case 7: Large Response